ToucanToco/weaverbird/docs/_docs/tech/index.md

 The graphical users interface generates a list of [transformation steps](/docs/steps/) that can be [translated](/docs/translators/) afterwards on supported backends.
-For now , it only supports MongoDB.
+For now, it only supports MongoDB.